 These ideas are thought provoking and I have to say, this world Asimov speaks of sounds great.
 Who knows if that’s how it will be but he does make a good point.
 We will be the ones programming the robots and can make them solve problems we cannot.

-It was an interesting read and I loved all these ideas Asimov plays around with.
+This book was a fun read and I loved all these ideas Asimov played around with.
 He gives robots personalities and makes them feel very human.
-These stories were written about 80 years ago but feel timeless and fresh.
+These stories were written about 80 years ago but feel timeless.
 I definitely recommend them and will be checking out the other books in the series.
+Happy reading!